jesse0099/Markdowns/ssl_import_from_customer.md

 ### **Converts cert-key.key into PEM format**

-AWS ACM requires the private key to be in PEM format, so we will have to use a tool for that.
-Openssl is widely available, and open source.
+AWS ACM requires the private key to be in PEM format, so we will have to use a tool.
+OpenSSL is widely available and open source.
 It is recommended.

-***Using OpenSSl***
+***Using OpenSSL***

-> openssl rsa -in {path_to/cert-key.key} -text > {path_to/cert.pem}
+> openssl rsa -in {path_to/cert-key.key} -text > {path_to/cert-key.pem}

-### **Import cert-key file pair to ACM**
+### **Import cert.pem and cert-key.pem file pair to ACM**

-The cert.pem and cert-key.key files are all you need to import the certs to ACM.
+The cert.pem and cert-key.pem files are all you need to import the certs to ACM.

 - [Import from console](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-api-cli.html#import-certificate-api:~:text=Import%20(AWS%20CLI)-,Import%20(console),-The%20following%20example)